Visa Requirements- Intro

-First of all, visa requirements suck immensely, especially ones you have to pay for, however luckily it is possible to travel to many countries for free and stay for several months without a visa.
-That said the whole immigration/emigration thing can be stressful so hopefully this section will help you a little.
+Sorting out visas can be one of the most annoying parts of planning travel.
+Luckily it is possible to travel to many countries for free and stay for several months without a visa.
+That said the whole immigration/emmigration thing can still be stressful so hopefully this section will help you a little.

 Bordertowns, Immigration & Emmigration